PatrickFis/Azure-Study-Notes/Azure Developer/Azure User Authentication and Authorization.md

 ## Azure AD
 - Identity provider in Azure
-- Helps authenticate users and authorize them use Azure resources
+- Helps authenticate users and authorize them to use Azure resources
 - Can be used as an identity provider for Azure, Microsoft 365, and other SaaS products
 - Can manage identities of users, groups, and apps as well as their security aspects
 - 3 Tiers (see security fundamentals)